 Before a target company provides confidential information to a potential acquiring company, it is common for the target and the acquiring company to enter into a non-disclosure agreement that restricts the disclosure and use of information provided to the acquiring company in connection with its consideration of a transaction.
 For a public company target, the non-disclosure agreement will often include a "standstill provision" to prevent an unsolicited approach if negotiations between the target company and the potential acquiring company do not result in a consensual transaction.
 The potential acquiring company will typically seek to limit the duration of any standstill provision, and will often seek to negotiate exceptions to the provision if the target enters into a transaction with another party or becomes subject to a hostile bid by a third party.
-In addition, the Delaware Court of Chancery recently held that even if a non-disclosure agreement does not include an express standstill provision, the "non-use" provisions in an agreement may prohibit the use of confidential information by a bidder in a hostile offer after negotiations with respect to a consensual transaction are abandoned by the parties.
+Even if a non-disclosure agreement does not include an express standstill provision, the "non-use" provisions in an agreement may prohibit the use of confidential information by a bidder in a hostile offer after negotiations with respect to a consensual transaction are abandoned by the parties.